 Ted Meldrum – Challenge Coordinator – Social Studies – Mount Douglas

-Ted Meldrum attained his Bachelor of Arts in Geography and History in 1994, finishing his degree during the evenings while working full time as a land surveyor assistant.
-Five years after graduating from the University of Victoria, Mr. Meldrum returned there and completed his post degree program, earning his teacher certification while starting his family, and finishing in the top 5% of his classes.
+Mr. Meldrum attained his Bachelor of Arts in Geography and History in 1994, finishing his degree during the evenings while working full time as a land surveyor assistant.
+Five years after graduating from the University of Victoria, Mr. Meldrum returned to the University of Victoria and completed his post degree program, earning his teacher certification while starting his family, and finishing in the top 5% of his classes.
 Mr. Meldrum began teaching gifted students in the Esquimalt High School Challenge program before moving on to the Alternative Education and the Adult Education Programs.
 Arriving at Mt.
 Douglas in 2009, Mr. Meldrum once again started teaching gifted students in 2010, starting with Social Studies 10 and moving on to all Social Studies from grade 9 – 11.
 In 2015, he took over the position of Challenge Coordinator with a focus in improving the relationships and connections for students in the Program.
-Wherever Mr. Meldrum has taught, he has created innovative programs and revitalized existing ones.
-Mr. Meldrum has continued to hone all aspects of his teaching practices, focusing on working with gifted students, connecting with youth at risk, improving student connections to learning, and enhancing interactions with gifted students.
-He is a co-winner of the Government of Canada History Awards for 2016.
-Ted has developed a holistic approach to teaching, with an emphasis on students’ skills, cognition, and mental well-being.
+Wherever Mr. Meldrum has taught, he has created innovative programs and revitalized existing programs.
+Mr. Meldrum has continued to hone all aspects of his teaching practices, focusing on working with gifted students, connecting with youth at risk, improving student connections to learning, and enhancing interactions of gifted students.
+He is a co-winner of the Government of Canada History Award for 2016.

 Neal Johnson – Science & Math – Mount Douglas